londonhackspace/acnode-dashboard/Readme.md

 ===
 This is really intended to be deployed as a docker container.
 There's an included Dockerfile for building this.
 It uses a multipart build to keep the final container as small as possible.

-Static File Handling
-===
-Static files are served at /static/&lt;Version&gt;/ to ensure that a new deployment breaks caches

 Configuration
 ===
 It is possible for the dashboard to read configuration from a JSON file, however since it is intended for container deployment, it also reads from environment variables: